tugot17/pmpp/chapter-4/README.md

 ### Exercise 4
 **Consider a hypothetical block with 8 threads executing a section of code before reaching a barrier.
 The threads require the following amount of time (in microseconds) to execute the sections: 2.0, 2.3, 3.0, 2.8, 2.4, 1.9, 2.6, and 2.9; they spend the rest of their time waiting for the barrier.
 What percentage of the threads’ total execution time is spent waiting for the barrier?**

 To answer this we need to identify the thread spending most of the time in the section, in this case it is `3.0ms`.
-Than we need to caluclate the delta between the time it takes to execute the section for every thread.
+Than we need to calculate the delta between the time it takes to execute the section for every thread.
 In this case it is `(3.0 - 2.0) + (3.0 - 2.3) + (3.0 - 3.0) + (3.0 - 2.8) + (3.0 - 2.4) + (3.0 - 1.9) + (3.0 - 2.6) = 1.0 + 0.7 + 0.0 + 0.2 + 0.6 + 1.1 + 0.4 = 4.0`.
 Last but not least we need to divide the delta by the total time spend in the execution `8x3.0=24.0`ms. In this case it will be `4.0/24.0=0.16=16%`, so 16% of the execution time is spend waiting for the barrier.

 ### Exercise 5
 **A CUDA programmer says that if they launch a kernel with only 32 threads in each block, they can leave out the `__syncthreads()` instruction wherever barrier synchronization is needed.
 Do you think this is a good idea?
 Explain.**

 Since all of the threads are processed within the same warp they are executed in lock-step in the SIMD (Single Instruction, Multiple Data) manner.
-This means they are inherently synchronized at the instruction level so in theory this might be good enough prevention mechanism allowing us to ommit explicit usage of the `__syncthreads()` instruction.
+This means they are inherently synchronized at the instruction level so in theory this might be good enough prevention mechanism allowing us to omit explicit usage of the `__syncthreads()` instruction.
 However in pracitce, e.g. when memory is involved it might not necesseirly be true.
-While the instructions will be executed one by one, the underlaying hardware e.g. read/write to the memory might  in pracice be a subject to delays (due to various hardware limitations).
+While the instructions will be executed one by one, the underlying hardware e.g. read/write to the memory might  in pracice be a subject to delays (due to various hardware limitations).
 Hence in pracitce it might be safer to use the `__syncthreads()`.
 Moreover, Nvidia does not gaurnatee that in the future the warp size will remain to be 32, in order to build the future-proof codebase it is usually better to use `__syncthreads()`.

 ### Exercise 6
 **If a CUDA device’s SM can take up to 1536 threads and up to 4 thread blocks, which of the following block configurations would result in the most number of threads in the SM?**